isomerpages/moe-westviewpri/_our-curriculum/Home Based Learning/General Info.md

 ### Method 1:
 Go to our school website ([https://westviewpri.moe.edu.sg](https://westviewpri.moe.edu.sg)), click "Our Curriculum" and select "Home-Based Learning".

-On "Home-Based Learning Webpage, select "Weekly Plan" and click on the class your child is in.
+On "Home-Based Learning" webpage, select "Weekly Plan" and click on the class your child is in.
 You will be able to open the Weekly Plan.

 ### Method 2:
 You will receive a PG message from your child's/ward's From Teachers with regard to the HBL arrangement.
 Please log in to Parent's Gateway to open the message and download the Weekly Plan attached in the message.